pvlib/pvlib-python/paper/paper.md

 Compared with other modern PV system modeling tools, pvlib python stands out in several key aspects.
 One is its toolbox design, providing the user a level of flexibility and customization beyond that of other tools.
-Rather than organizing the user interface around pre-built modeling workflows as in other PV system modeling tools (e.g. SAM [@Gilman2018], PVsyst [@Mermoud1994], SolarFarmer [@Mikofski2018], PlantPredict [@Passow2017], and CASSYS [@Pai2016], to name a few software tools with comparable breadth of PV system modeling capability), pvlib python makes the individual "building blocks" of PV system performance models accessible to the user.
+Other PV system modeling tools like SAM [@Gilman2018], PVsyst [@Mermoud1994], SolarFarmer [@Mikofski2018], PlantPredict [@Passow2017], and CASSYS [@Pai2016]—to name a few software tools with comparable breadth of modeling capability—organize the user interface around pre-built modeling workflows.
+Instead, pvlib python makes the individual "building blocks" of PV system performance models accessible to the user.
 This allows the user to assemble their own model workflows, including the ability of incorporating custom modeling steps.
 This flexibility is essential for applications in both academia and industry.
 To our knowledge, the only other PV system modeling software with such a toolbox design is the